Ice on the black sand of Diamond Beach

 After Gullfoss, I headed south on the Golden Circle till the route again turns east toward Reykjavik.
 Icelandic horses were something I was hoping to see on the Golden Circle and I saw plenty.

-If you watch closely, there are several horse farms and places to pull off.
-Just make sure are welcome visitor and aren’t trespassing on private property when you stop.
+If you watch closely, there are several horse farms and places where you can to pull off to see the horses.
+Just make sure are welcome and aren’t trespassing on private property when you stop.

 To officially finish my drive on the Golden Circle, I ended the day with a gorgeous golden sunset on my way back to Reykjavik.